ropensci/redland-bindings/R/redland/cran-comments.md

 ## Downstream dependencies

-* Currently there are no downstream dependencies
+* The downstream dependency 'datapack' has been tested with this release.